DevelLight/OpenSource-VoiceAssistant-Website/README.md

 # OpenSource-VoiceAssistent-Website
-That is the Official Websitw
+That is the Official Website for https://github.com/TheRedstoneDEV-DE/VoiceAssistant/